armory/minnaker/readme.md

 * Installs **[Spinnaker Operator](https://github.com/armory/spinnaker-operator)**.
 * Clones the "minnaker" branch in https://github.com/armory/spinnaker-kustomize-patches for the purposes of configuring Spinnaker.
 * Installs and configures **[Spinnaker](https://github.com/spinnaker)** or **[Armory](https://armory.io)** using the **Spinnaker Operator**.
-* Exposes Spinnaker using an Ingress and a [nip.io](https://nip.io/) dns address.
-(Read: Your IP address turned into a DNS address)  NOTE: If you're using an AWS EC2 instance, make sure you add port 443 to the security group.
+* Exposes Spinnaker using an Ingress.
+NOTE: If you're using an AWS EC2 instance, make sure you add port 443 to the security group.
 * Minnaker uses local authentication.
 The username is `admin` and the password is randomly generated when you install Minnaker.
 Find more details about getting the password in [Accessing Spinnaker](#accessing-spinnaker).
-* [Optionally] Configures development environment.
 * For the full list of customizations and configurations - please check out the [kustomization-minnaker.yml] (https://github.com/armory/spinnaker-kustomize-patches/blob/minnaker/recipes/kustomization-minnaker.yml) file.

 ## Requirements